Montreal-Quakers/website/new_attender/book_bible.md

 ## Practical details
 * This groups meets on **Wednesdays from 6:15 pm to 7:00 pm** (before midweek meeting).
 * **No need to read in advance**, the text is read aloud, followed by discussion.
-* The group seldom meets longer than 40 minutes.
+* The group generally meets for the full 45 minutes.
 * Discussion is held primarily **in English**.
-* During COVID, the study group meets on Montreal Meeting's **Discord channel**.
+* During COVID, the study group meets on **Zoom** and communicates via Montreal Meeting's **Discord channel**.
+* All are welcome, whether you are an avid Bible reader or not!

-[Contact us](/contact) for a link to the Discord of further details.
+[Contact us](/contact) for a link to the Discord for further details.

 ## Our next meeting
 At our next meeting, on **{{ site.data.bookbible.verse.en-date }}** we will be studying **{{ site.data.bookbible.verse.en }}**.